|Nutritional Guidelines (per serving)|

 Float the rum on top of the cream using the same technique.

-Clap your hands over the flame to put it out and give the drink a quick stir.
+Clap your hands over the flame to put it out (double-check that it's extinguished) and give the drink a quick stir.
+Serve and enjoy.

 - Pour this drink into thick glassware so the heat of the flame doesn't crack the glass.
 Don't let it burn long, either.
 Even the thickest glass won't stand up to prolonged heat.